 Everyone Loves Free Stuff

 An old adage, but one definitely worth remembering: If you want people to take part in your activation experience, it really helps to give them something special for free.
-Sometimes that’s a unique experience like VR or 360 video tech, but free food and merchandise also tends to fare well.
+Sometimes that’s a unique experience like VR or 360 video tech, but free food and merchandise also tend to do well.
 But you’ll have to think harder than a boring old t-shirt or hat: Unique choices that fit the demographic and exhibit an understanding and relationship with the community your product serves will engender the most positive reaction.
-A great example of this is State Farm’s “Here to Help House” partnership with Live Nation, in which festival attendees could stock up on free and useful items like sunscreen, toothpaste, and even free tows and fix-ups for cars stranded on the way home from a festival!
-You can bet that anyone who State Farm “Helped” at these events now has a more positive perspective on State Farm as a company.

-If an activation happens, but it wasn’t documented, did it even happen at all?
-Planning and executing an excellent activation is nothing if it isn’t photographed, recorded, written about, shared, tweeted, or liked.
-A well-struck branded partnership maximizes its effects with a full suite of content in terms of blog coverage, YouTube videos, documentary video, a photo-set at the ready, a vibrant snapchat story, and a hashtag to tie them all together. ]]>
+Planning and executing an excellent social media activation is nothing if it isn’t photographed, recorded, written about, shared, tweeted, or liked.
+A well-struck branded partnership maximizes its effects with a full suite of content in terms of blog coverage, YouTube videos, documentary video, a photo-set at the ready, a vibrant snapchat story, and a hashtag to tie them all together.